Headless CMS - the strategic opportunity for publishers

 On the one hand, you can concentrate on creating value for readers.
 On the other hand, the separation optimizes editorial workflows.

-With the headless CMS, you have an API, an interface that can be used to serve multiple channels.
-This means that several platforms are served from a single location, and with much less effort than is the case with traditional content management systems.
-The question of whether additional channels should be used can thus be decided from a purely commercial point of view.
-While with traditional CMS the technical effort is associated with high costs, this is not the case with headless systems.
+The question of whether additional channels should be used can thus be decided from a purely commercial perspective.
+While the technical effort involved in traditional CMS is associated with high costs, this is not the case with headless systems.

 Another advantage for publishers is: